 My thanks to all of the participants for taking part and for allowing me to share our insights.

-If you are interested in community of practice conversations then you can find more about the approach here.
 If you have any ideas for future conversations contact Louise Worsley.